othmen30/My-Tutorials/Git server.md

 ---

-Remember to change the default configuration file with our new one.
+Disable the "000-default.conf" of Apache and Enable the new "git.conf" file.

 ```
 sudo a2dissite 000-default.conf
 sudo a2ensite git.conf
 ```

-And restart the Apache service to load them.
+Restart the Apache service to take the change.

 ```
 sudo systemctl restart apache2